tomhendra/courses/15-fem-professional/7-full-stack-for-front-end-engineers-v2/README.md

 ### 2.1.
 IP Addresses & Protocols

-- The internet is built in trust.
+- The internet is built on trust.
 - Mankind agreed on a set of standards for computers to talk to one another.
 - That resulting protocol is **IP** (Internet Protocol).
-- Is is a collective idea that data is well formed enough so that data can be received, read, written, and sent back.
+- It is a collective idea that data is well formed enough so that it can be received, read, written, and sent back.
 - **IP address**: A label assigned to an internet connected device used by IP.
   - IPv4: 8.8.8.8 - 4.3 billion eventually ran out.
   - IPV6: 2001:4860:4860:8888 - 340 undecillion.